cans/role-skeleton/README.md

 Ansible Role Skeleton
 =====================

-This is a revisited version of the skeleton role [shiped with Ansible](https://github.com/ansible/ansible/tree/devel/lib/ansible/galaxy/data/default).
+This is a revisited version of the skeleton role [shipped with Ansible](https://github.com/ansible/ansible/tree/devel/lib/ansible/galaxy/data/default).
 Its purpose is to speed-up the bootstraping of a new role and it has the following additional features:

 - Includes ready-made CircleCI configuration template, with efficient caching policy (most reasonably sized role build